 Loci starts working with Gowanus by Design and the Gowanus Alliance on the design of a new community park under the elevated F & G subway line in the Gowanus neighborhood.
 One of the park’s key features is the installation of the iconic KENTILE letters that were removed from a nearby building in 2014.

-Loci is hired by Pace University to start the process of obtaining a Certificate of Occupancy for 1 Pace Plaza, a 500,000 SF mixed use building at the foot of the Brooklyn Bridge.
-Ed Jose is the Project Architect and Ken Miraski is the Project Manager.
+Loci is selected by Pace University to start a 10-year facilities compliance project to obtain the first Certificate of Occupancy for 1 Pace Plaza, a 500,000 SF mixed use building at the foot of the Brooklyn Bridge.

 Gowanus by Design launches its third international competition, ‘Axis Civitas,’ a challenge to map unique conditions in the Gowanus Canal watershed and present them as the Gowanus Atlas in an Urban Field Station.